4 Ways to Improve Intimacy With Polynesian Sex

-Sometimes, explorers in these seas—on a sultry night after a long sea voyage—would suddenly behold a black mountain with jagged indentations emerging against a somber tropical sky.
-The ship would glide past a reef and into the calm silence of an opalescent lagoon, sail round a point, and drop anchor in the blue waters of a radiant bay ringed by a dark line of palms swaying along its curves.
-Then, from among the palms, brown bodies could be seen moving, launching canoes into the water, and paddling with vigorous strokes.
+Sometimes, explorers—on a sultry night after a long sea voyage—would suddenly behold a black mountain with jagged indentations emerging against a somber tropical sky.
+The ship would glide past a reef and into the calm silence of an opalescent lagoon, sail around a point, and drop anchor in the blue waters of a radiant bay ringed by a dark line of palms swaying along its curves.
+Then, from among the palms, bodies could be seen moving, launching canoes into the water, and paddling with vigorous strokes.
 Soon, the ship would be surrounded by a flotilla of outriggers, each ornamented with the seductive figure of a copper-limbed nymph.
 These lovely maidens would leap into the waters, propelling themselves along with the ease and grace of dolphins, gliding along barely beneath the surface, then surfacing, diving again, and turning on their sides to exhibit the beauty of their forms.

-It was not long before the sailors would lower a longboat and row ashore, where they would find themselves greeted by the natives of the island, and among them, voluptuous and dark beauties dressed only in a hibiscus, a loincloth, and a cascade of black hair falling almost to their ankles.
+It was not long before the sailors would lower a longboat and row ashore, where they would find themselves greeted by the natives of the island, and among them, voluptuous beauties dressed only in a hibiscus, a loincloth, and a cascade of black hair falling almost to their ankles.
 The sailors, understandably, were typically not able to take their eyes off these women, especially their breasts.
 In fact, they would stare so intently that the women would laugh at them, nicknaming them “Peepers.”
 What these Peepers saw were naked women standing before them.
 Yes, these seamen would peep—and then become aroused with desire.

 Accounts of these early encounters between Europeans and those they perceived as naked seduced the Western imagination, which has continued to fantasize about bare-breasted hula women undulating under the swaying palms of white sand beaches.
 However, the native men on the shore—also typically naked to the waist and, like the women, wearing only a minimum of clothing—had no need to fantasize.
 They regarded these same women as they had each and every day of their lives—calmly.
 They no more had the concept these women were naked than they would have thought a dolphin or a hog were naked.
 For them, to see a native woman walking along the beach in what the seamen considered a state of undress was not an occasion that aroused desire.
 After all, as Camille Paglia once observed, there is nothing less erotic than a nudist colony.